 HOW DOES IT WORK?

 Make your appointment at the surgery in the usual way, on-line, by phone or in person at the reception desk.
-About two working days before your appointment, our computer system will automatically create a message with the details of your forthcoming appointment.
+One working day before your appointment, our computer system will automatically create a message with the details of your forthcoming appointment.

 This message will be sent as a text to the mobile phone number you have given us.